aiWORKOUTgenerator/member-copilot-vite/docs/sprints/button-implementation/selection-counting-algorithm.md

 2. **Binary Selection Logic**: Each field is either selected (1) or not selected (0)
 3. **Required Field Validation**: Each step has a defined set of required fields
 4. **Progressive Feedback**: Partial completion is recognized and communicated
+5. **User Experience First**: Validation only shows when user has made partial selections

 ### Step Definitions